coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 ---
 description: >-
-  On Ubuntu/Debian, this guide will illustrate how to install and configure a Cardano stake pool from source code on a two node setup with 1 block producer node and 1 relay node.
+  After completing this guide, you will have a Cardano stake pool running on the Ubuntu Linux distribution, registered and operating on the mainnet blockchain using a two-node configuration comprised of one block-producing node and one relay node.
 ---

 # Guide: How to Set Up a Cardano Stake Pool

 ## :wrench: About This Guide

-The _How to Set Up a Cardano Stake Pool_ guide aims to give you complete, step-by-step instructions to implement and maintain a secure Cardano stake pool operating on the Cardano mainnet blockchain using the currently recommended software versions.
+The _How to Set Up a Cardano Stake Pool_ guide aims to give you complete, step-by-step instructions to implement and maintain a secure Cardano stake pool using the currently recommended software versions.

 The guide includes the following parts: